Vrekt/Arc/README.md

 # Development

-View the [trello board](https://trello.com/b/Ytgv320C/arc) to see in-progress items and TODO.
+Visit the [projects board](https://github.com/Vrekt/Arc/projects) to see in-progress items and TODO.

 * You can submit pull requests at any time to implement a feature or change.
   * Please ensure the code is quality and readable